 One new project that could be affected — perhaps positively, depending on the distance radius — is Waste Management's CORe pre-processing facility in Elizabeth.

 "We are closely monitoring this pending legislation, and will continue to provide services to our current organics recycling New Jersey commercial customers regardless of outcome," said John Wohlrab, director of public affairs, in a statement.

 While it's not uncommon to hear landfill operators tout the benefits of gas capture over composting or anaerobic digestion, this particular scenario isn't driven by private industry.
 All of New Jersey's landfills are owned by local governments, some of which have flow control in place and don't want to lose valuable tonnage.
-The gas capture provision was added in the past to appease them — a move that prompted pushback from Covanta, which operates all of the state's incinerators.
+The gas capture provision was added in the past to appease them — a move that prompted pushback from Covanta, which operates three of the state's four active incinerators.

 Language was added to count those Covanta facilities as qualified destinations in the Assembly bill that passed last week.
 On Monday, Sen. Bob Smith introduced an amendment to his bill including incinerators with a four-year phase out period.
 After that point, a incinerator would only be qualified if it "processes the food waste it receives in an anaerobic digester."
 Covanta, which doesn't currently own or operate any anaerobic digesters, declined to comment.

 Some version of this New Jersey food waste legislation has been in play for years.
 Smith told Waste Dive last fall he planned to try again in 2019 with new amendments to limit landfill usage, but no mention was made of incinerators at the time.
 Smith did not respond to a request for comment prior to publication.